Options Paper

 By working together, we hope to achieve these four outcomes proposed for the Roads Act Review:

-Issues Paper: Thank you for having your say
+Issues Paper: thank you for having your say

 The review of the Act will be carried out through to 2026.
 It will look at specific areas of the legislation to identify improvements to the way we plan for and manage roads and streets in NSW.